moritzgw/nc-mcm/README.md

 ## Plotting a neuro-cognitive causal model

-The file `../plotting/plot_ncmcms.py` provides a range of functions for visualizing NC-MCMs:
+The file `../plotting/plot_ncmcms.py` provides a range of Python functions for visualizing NC-MCMs:

 ## Licenses